tom2tom/CMSMS-DatabaseConnection/README.md

 * execute() always returns an object, which may be an empty-result class, in which case with errno and errmsg properties if relevant
 * parameterized queries use the MySQLi prepare/[bind/]execute process instead of emulation (which is scarcely more secure than un-parameterized execution).
 This means
   * such prepared queries may of course be re-executed, with another bind if relevant
   * it's __only for [DML queries](https://dev.mysql.com/doc/refman/5.7/en/sql-syntax-data-manipulation.html)__.
-Other types must be (or be manually migrated to) non-parameterized (e.g. SHOW TABLES LIKE ? which was found just once).
+Other types must be (or be manually migrated to) non-parameterized (e.g. SHOW TABLES LIKE ? or LIMIT ?).
   * string-field values are length-constrained (MySQL's max_allowed_packet setting applies).
 A workaround could be coded if this limit becomes a problem in practice.
+  * string-field content doesn't need to be escaped
 * for a parameterized query with a single parameter, the latter may be provided as a scalar instead of array (this is not ADOdb-compatible)
 * text and blob fields can be sized e.g. X(1024), B(128), instead of defaulting to the respective 'LONG' form
 * various small optimisations & several fixes